browserengineering/book/book/scheduling-and-threading.md

 But of course, there is more to web pages than just running the rendering pipeline.
 There is keyboard/mouse/touch input, scrolling, interacting with browser chrome, submitting forms, executing scripts, loading things off the network, and so on.
-All of these are *tasks* that the browser executes.
+All of these *tasks* currently run on the main *event loop*; since it has only one such loop, the browser is generally single-threaded.

-In this chapter we'll see how to decouple the rendering pipeline from events.
+In this chapter we'll see how to reason more deeply about the main event loop, generalizing to multiple event loops, types of tasks, and task queues.
+We'll refactor the rendering pipeline into its own special kind of task, and use this to add a second *browser thread*, separate from the thread for web page contents.

-This change allows us to best utilize the hardware capabilities of modern computers---matching the screen refresh rate, and exploiting CPU parallelism.
-We'll then be able to add threaded scrolling and browser chrome interactions, two key features of all modern browsers.
+The browser thread will process input, scroll, interact with the browser chrome, raster display lists, and draw---basically, all the things the browser can do without interacting with the web page.
+This thread is a central performance feature of modern browsers.

 Task queues
 ===========

-When the browser is free to do work, it finds the next *task* in line from one of the queues and runs it; when it's done it repeats, and so on.
-A sequence of related tasks is a *task queue*, and browsers have multiple tasks queues---which queue a task goes into depends on which other tasks it depends on.
+When the browser is free to do work, it moves on to the next *task* and runs it, and so on.
+A sequence of related tasks is a *task queue*, and browsers have multiple tasks queues.

-One or more task queues can be grouped together into a single, sequential thread of execution.[^thread-process]
+One or more task queues can be grouped together into a single, sequential *thread* of execution.
+Each thread has an *event loop* associated with it.
-This thread has an *event loop* associated with it.[^event-loop] The job of the event loop is to schedule events to happen according to the priorities of the browser---to make sure it's responsive to the user, uses hardware efficiently,
+ [^event-loop] The job of the event loop is to schedule events to happen according to the priorities of the browser---to make sure it's responsive to the user, uses hardware efficiently, and so on.
+You've already seen many examples of tasks---handling clicks, loading, and scrolling, for example.

-[^thread-process]: You can think of these threads as mapping 1:1 to CPU threads within a single process, but this is not required.
-For example, multiple event loops could be placed together on a single thread with yet another scheduler on top of them that round-robins between them.
-It's really useful to distinguish between conceptual events, event queues and dependencies between them, and their implementation in a computer architecture.
-This way, the browser implementer (you!) has maximum ability to use more or less hardware parallelism as appropriate to the situation---some devices have more [CPU cores][cores] than others, or are more sensitive to battery power usage.

 [cores]: https://en.wikipedia.org/wiki/Multi-core_processor

 [^event-loop]: Event loops were also briefly touched on in [chapter 2](graphics.md#eventloop), and we wrote our own event loop in